websanco/liferay-learn/docs/dxp/7.x/en/using-search/installing-and-upgrading-a-search-engine/elasticsearch/installing-elasticsearch.md

 [2019-04-01T16:55:50,127][INFO ][o.e.t.TransportService   ] [HfkqdKv] publish_address {127.0.0.1:9300}, bound_addresses {[::1]:9300}, {127.0.0.1:9300}
 ```

-If you're running Liferay 7.2, note the `publish_address` address in the `TransportService` status message; you'll need to configure the Liferay servers to connect to Elasticsearch at this address.
+If you're running Liferay 7.2, note the `publish_address` address in the `TransportService` status message; you must configure the Liferay servers to connect to Elasticsearch at this address.

 Elasticsearch is ready for [connections from Liferay](./connecting-to-elasticsearch.md).